ahadjixenofontos/pres-pipeline/PITCHME.md

 Setting a baseline is easier in some cases than in others.
 <br>
 <br>
-It is essential in giving yourself a clear context for the interpretation of your results.
+It is <span style="color:white">essential</span> in giving yourself a clear context for the interpretation of your results.

 Note:
 You really need to think through, before you embark on your analysis, "if I see this, what will it mean?"